yunghsuanwu/immigration-white-paper-2025/README.md

 # Architecture

 A Python server built with Chalice, meant to run on AWS Lambda.
-A React frontend built with Next.js, deployed to AWS S3 and served with CloudFront.
+Frontend TBD.

 # Backend